As much as I love my slow cooker, sometimes I get stuck in a routine of making the same old crockpot recipes.

 Don’t get me wrong, they’re tried and true and always winners.

-But I wanted to try something new this winter, and it wasn’t hard to find a long list of amazing recipes.
+But I wanted to try some new crock pot meals, and it wasn’t hard to find a long list of amazing recipes.

-The only hard part was cutting it down to 30!
+The only hard part was cutting it down to 30 dinner ideas!
 From chicken and dumplings to soup to lasagna, these are the best crockpot recipes around!

 When I search for slow cooker recipes, I look for easy but delicious meals to satisfy the whole family.